cms-jet/PFNano/README.md

 For **UL** 2016, 2017 and 2018 data and MC **NanoAODv6** according to the [XPOG](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv6) and [PPD](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVLegacy2017Analysis) recommendations:

 ```
-cmsrel  CMSSW_10_6_19
+cmsrel  CMSSW_10_6_20 # in principle not a constraint
 cd  CMSSW_10_6_19/src
 cmsenv
-git cms-addpkg PhysicsTools/NanoAOD
-git cms-addpkg RecoBTag/Combined
 git cms-merge-topic andrzejnovak:614nosort
-git clone https://github.com/cms-data/RecoBTag-Combined.git RecoBTag/Combined/data
-git clone https://github.com/cms-jet/NanoAODJMAR.git PhysicsTools/NanoAODJMAR
+git clone https://github.com/cms-jet/PFNano.git PhysicsTools/PFNano
 scram b -j 10
-cd PhysicsTools/NanoAODJMAR/test
+cd PhysicsTools/PFNano/test
 ```
-Note: This configuration has been tested for this combination of CMSSW release, global tag, era and dataset.
-When running over a new dataset you should check with [the nanoAOD workbook twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD#Running_on_various_datasets_from) to see if the era modifiers in the CRAB configuration files are correct.
+Note: When running over a new dataset you should check with [the nanoAOD workbook twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD#Running_on_various_datasets_from) to see if the era modifiers in the CRAB configuration files are correct.
 The jet correction versions are taken from the global tag.

 ## Local Usage: